Looking for a tool to help you create content that ranks?

 Alternatively, create the group with Powershell.
 Here is a Howto.

-Creating the group in ECP is much easier since you can specify the OU and add the users to the group.
+Creating the group in ECP is much easier since you can specify the OU and add users.

 Does the user need to add the folder manually?